Copyright Hometown USA Scenes Collection

 More recently, Berkeley has become known as a gourmet food center.
 Even by the standards of the Bay area it has an exceptional number of specialist food shops and restaurants, and a Berkeley restaurant, Chez Panisse, is regarded as the birthplace of California cuisine.
 Its proprietor, Alice Waters, has been called "the mother of American cooking."

-n a subway through Berkeley, but not in the neighboring cities of Oakland and
+BART runs entirely in a subway through Berkeley, but not in the neighboring cities of Oakland and Albany.

 These pages are populated with submissions from residents of the hometowns, so if some of them are a little light on the information side, it just simply means that people haven't sent much to us yet.
 Come back soon though, because we are constantly adding more to the site.